Kazephil/Little_CAT_Helpers/omegat_tools/README.md

 # Little Tools for Working with OmegaT

 The scripts in this directory are described below.
 They use the `pathlib` module, and therefore require Python 3.4 or higher, but have only been tried on Python 3.10.
+The scripts also share the limitation that symlinks to subfolders are not recognized.

 ## Collect OmegaT Project Data